gtb-2022-zhang-ziyi/.github/profile/README.md

 🙋‍♀️ This organization is mainly for homework that I did in GTB-2021 session.
 Before this, the most confident code I can write is `Hallo Welt`.

-*Quick Fact: I learnt German for four years and I needed to show it off to prove that I was not wasting my time learning German.*
+*Quick Fact: I learnt German for four years and I need to show it off to prove that I was not wasting my time learning German.*

 👩‍💻 Hopefully I can become a real coder at the end of this session.